infiniticio/docs.infinitic.io/src/pages/docs/services/syntax.md

 {% callout type="warning"  %}

+Those data are only accessible within:
+* the task execution
+* the `getTimeoutInSeconds` execution
+* the `getSecondsBeforeRetry` execution

-Those data are only accessible from the thread having initiated the task execution, the `getTimeoutInSeconds` call or the `getSecondsBeforeRetry` call.
+from the thread that initiated the call.

 {% /callout  %}